artur-rios/personal-blog/src/en/about.md

 Before, during middle school, I had some contact with HTML and CSS on small informatic courses that were common back in the day, and had already developed simple webpages.

-I enrolled at the Mogi das Cruzes University in 2016, the year after I finished high school, to study Systems of Information.
+I enrolled in the Mogi das Cruzes University in 2016, the year after I finished high school, to study Systems of Information.

 Started my career as a Software Developer in 2018, after serving for a year in the Brazilian army.
 Since then, I have worked on different projects from startups to big companies.

 Through this path, I developed a passion for using technology to solve problems.
 I work on creating solutions from scratch or maintaining existing ones.
 I started as a back-end focused developer, but by now I can work on many different aspects of a software system.
 Databases, APIs, User Interfaces, deployment, etc. With each problem I solve, I improve my knowledge in one or many areas.

-Right now, just like everybody else, I'm amazed at these emerging AI technologies and I have a particular interest in the data aspect of it.
-That's why I'm studying data science and maybe I'll work with it soon.